jesparent/jesparent/README.md

 ### Hi there 👋
-- 🌱 Honored to be a part of NSF's innagural cohort of the [CSGrad4US graduate fellowship](https://jesparent.github.io/nsf/)!
+- 🌱 Recently developed www.jopro.org as a hub for research, mentoring, and educational efforts.
-- 🔭 OREL's Developmental AI project and my own Cognition Futures research group!
+- 🔭 I manage the Cognifion Futures group at Orthogonal Research and Education Lab.
-- 🤔 I’m [looking for interns & collaborators](https://jesparent.github.io/join/) to help out w Ethics Team & Cognition Futures.
+- 🤔 I’m looking for space or co-organizing for a CogSci 2023 Boston-based meetup!
-- 💬 Ask me about how I could contribute to your group via [speaking or consulting](https://jesparent.notion.site/Speaking-Consulting-89605cd0bae042459a3b0096acef4171).
+- 💬 Ask me about how I could contribute to your group via [speaking or consulting](www.jesparent.com).
 - 📫 How to reach me: @JesParent on Twitter, or www.jesparent.com
-- 😄 Pronouns: He/His
+- 😄 Pronouns: He/His/They
 - ⚡ Fun fact: FirstGen & Non-Traditional student, recently moved to Boston!